 The darker side of romantic love.
 The ugly serpent of jealousy.

 Oh, we so long to trust, wholly trust those whom we love…those whom we have chosen as partners for life…but can we?
 We are insecure…we lack faith…we disbelieve those whom we love… too easily.

-Yes, sometimes with cause.
-A careless affair or two, perceived favouritism shown to a child of another… things like that and everything lies in shambles all around…
+Yes, sometimes with a cause.
+A careless affair or two, perceived favouritism is shown to a child of another… things like that and everything lies in shambles all around…

 And those watching feel the pain …as it seeps into their lives …insidious and evil… jealousy spreads.

 Yes, we love…but do we always know how to trust?

 The shattering pain of the Queen of Ayodhya…glass shards piercing our collective psyche…our Kaikeyis…

 Related reading: Indian gods teach us about mutual respect in relationships